 These members of staff work part-time to accommodate their studies or caring responsibilities.
 Read how they successfully make use of the flexible working arrangements within the department.

-Tim is studying at King’s College London for his MPhil in Ancient History, as well as working within the Business Administration Unit.
-Working flexibly has allowed him to attend the obligatory courses, as well as working within one of the most customer-facing roles of the department – purchasing items for the whole of NDS.
+Tim studied at King’s College London for his MPhil in Ancient History, as well as worked within the Business Administration Unit.
+Working flexibly allowed him to attend the obligatory courses, as well as work within one of the most customer-facing roles of the department – purchasing items for the whole of NDS.

 'Working flexibly within NDS whilst studying was not something I thought was on the cards - until I asked.
 I was amazed that a programme, aiming to help maintain a good work-to-life balance within the University, allowed (and indeed actively promoted) administration staff to partake in it.
 It has changed my academic life; it is amazing what a few extra hours during the 9-5 day can do to change your studies.
 Time and time again, my colleagues give me not only the material assistance, but also the emotional assistance for me to complete my degree.
 There is nothing like Purchase-to-Pay finance to bring you out of a student reverie of musty books and translations, and I ascribe my current successes in these fields to the assistance given to me by NDS.'

 © NDSBhumika is studying for an Adult Nursing MSc in parallel with her part-time position as Senior COPE Biobank Coordinator.
 She works flexible hours which allows her to attend her classes and placements.
 As there is a different timetable for each semester and she must choose her shifts for the placements, Bhumika allocates which hours she works.
 This flexible working arrangement is enabling Bhumika to finance her studies without missing classes or university commitments.

 'Being able to work whilst attending my course has enabled me to carry on my current career whilst establishing a new career and qualification.
 It has facilitated me to work part-time with flexible hours as my course varies each semester.